Vatsalya18/Techmanthan/readme.md

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT.